givenm/diffapp/README.md

 Reason: Ran out of time to finally implement this but ths is done by using tail recursion.

 # Numbering of results needs some more debugging to make it work properly

+# more test scenarios would need to be covered which include exceptions handling.
+Mockito would be useful to stub and throw exceptions etc